kaifishr/NumpyMultilayerPerceptron/README.md

 # Network architecture
 layer_size = [n_input, 128, 128, 128, n_classes]
 ````
-Here are some results from a short run of 100 epochs for both, the MNIST and Fashion-MNIST dataset.
-After 100 epochs, the network with three hidden layers of size 256 achieved the highest accuracy of 98.09% for the MNIST and 89.69% for the Fashion-MNIST dataset.
+Here are some results for a three-layered network with 64, 128 and 256 neurons per layer trained for both, the MNIST and Fashion-MNIST dataset and 100 epochs.
+The largest network achieved the highest accuracy of 98.09% for the MNIST and 89.69% for the Fashion-MNIST dataset.

 The resulting graphs show the loss and accuracy for the evaluation dataset.
 In case of the Fashion-MNIST dataset the plots, loss and accuracy show tendencies of over-fitting.
 This shows, that the network starts to remember the training data and performes worse with new data such as the evaluation and test dataset.